 PDG Liaison to BusinessEurope (linked to WG IMPACT)

 In 2012, the 5 largest IP offices of Europe, USA, China, Korea and Japan i.e. IP5 Offices expressed their common conviction that future IP5 initiatives should have a strong focus on user needs.
 Through regular meetings and consultations with industry representatives of the IP5 regions ("IP5 Industry"), the IP5 Offices want to ensure user involvement at an early stage of IP5 projects and co-operation initiatives.
 The IP5 industry organization chosen for representing Europe is BusinessEurope (BE).
 The PDG teams up with BE when patent information topics are to be discussed.
 The aim is to be informed about patent information issues (within IP5) at an early stage and then to bring in the PDG vision, opinion as well as practical approaches to the topics.

 PDG Liaison for Education & Training (linked to WG R&E)

-Education & Training was founded during the PDG Annual Conference in 2005.
-A major objective is to define the requirements for a skilled patent information searcher.
-These requirements are intended to serve as an input for educational institutes to provide training programmes for new entrants in the profession leading to examination and certification.
-The aim is to help support the establishment of a suitable, internationally recognised qualification for professional patent information searcher.
+Education & Training was founded during the PDG Annual Members’ Conference in 2005 as a sub-working group of WG Online (now R&E).
+At its inception a major objective was to define the requirements for skilled patent information searchers.
+These requirements still are intended to serve as an input for educational institutes to provide training programmes for new entrants in the profession leading to examination and certification.
+In 2016 the role of the chairperson was changed into a liaison one.
+Her or his aim was defined to help support the establishment of an organization to certify qualified patent information professionals (QPIP).
+This aim has been achieved in the meantime (foundation of ISBQPIP in August 2018, see www.qpip.org ).
+The liaison is responsible to report to the board and the annual members’ conference on the perspectives and developments of ISBQPIP and to feed back on any educational requirements and opportunities discussed there.